pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-TMS9918.md

 Mode 2 is supported by the generic console and can be switched to using `int mode = 2; console_ioctl(IOCTL_GENCON_SET_MODE, &mode);`

+The font used is that defined by `-pragma-redirect:CRT_FONT=...`, when the font is changed programmatically using `console_ioctl(IOCTL_GENCON_SET_FONT32,...)` all characters on screen will change.
+Character codes 32-127 (inclusive) are taken from the specified font, leaving the ranges 0-31 and 128-255 available for your own usage.

 In this mode, sprites are supported.
 Screen scrolling in this mode is notably slower than in the other modes.

 ## Raster interrupt

 Calling `add_raster_int()` will add an interrupt connected to the VDP interrupt on all platforms apart from the Adam.